 1946: Archbishop Alfonso Carinci, Secretary of the Congregation of the Sacred Rites, reviewed the manuscripts and stated; "There is nothing therein which is contrary to the Gospel.
 Rather, this work, a good complement to the Gospel, contributes towards a better understanding of its meaning" 1

 1946~47: Maria Valtorta’s spiritual director, Fr.
 Migliorini, began reading the manuscripts with enthusiastic devotion.
 Convinced of the divine origin of the writings, he desired to seek publication (despite Valtorta’s reluctance to do so), and proceeded to draft them into typescripts and distributed them in small pamphlets.
-Fr.
+[2a]Fr.
 Migliorini was then transferred to Rome, and was replaced by Fr.
 Berti as Maria Valtorta’s spiritual director.
 Fr.
 Berti [Professor of Dogmatic Sacramental Theology], who, likewise became convinced of the divine origin of the writings 2, sought publication by contacting amiable Vatican representatives.
 3 Fr.
 Berti was advised to submit type-written copies directly to Pope Pius XII, through a prelate of the Secretary of State.
-[2] Bed ridden, Maria Valtorta reluctantly agreed to the pursuit of publication, but only if she could remain anonymous.
+[2b] Bed ridden, Maria Valtorta reluctantly agreed to the pursuit of publication, but agreed only on the stipulation that she remain anonymous.
+[2c]

-[3] It is worth noting, that in a court of law in the United States, only two eye witnesses are necessary to convict someone with the Death Penalty.
-The signed testimonies of these three priests are located in Isola del Liri Italy, and also at The Basilica of the Annunciation in Florence Italy, where Maria Valtorta is buried.
+[3] It has been reported, though not confirmed, that the original signed testimonies of the three priests still exists today, located in Isola del Liri Italy.
+Further documentation may be obtained at The Basilica of the Annunciation in Florence Italy, where Maria Valtorta is buried.

 194?: Archbishop Montini (soon to be Pope Paul VI), reads one volume of The Poem, and orders the complete type-written work to be added to his seminary library in Milan.
 [7]

 [7] Although the precise year when Paul VI read the Poem is not known, this event has been corroborated by two witnesses, 6 and supported by an authorized letter from Pope Paul VI himself [see 1974].
-The data is therefore considered trustworthy, and has been included in this timeline.

 1952: Rev. Bea (future Cardinal), spiritual director to Pope Pius XXII states; "I have read in typed manuscripts many of the books written by Maria Valtorta [...]
 As far as exegesis is concerned, I did not find any errors in the parts which I examined."
 8